New kiwifruit testing lab at Te Puke to create 80 jobs - NZ Herald

 Pinpoint operations manager Sasha Thomson said the sampling and maturity clearance testing service was an essential part of the industry framework and helps growers make informed decisions about the best time to harvest their crop.

-To meet demand, they were currently recruiting for seasonal sample collectors, laboratory technicians, supervisors, and other key roles.
+To meet demand, they are recruiting for seasonal sample collectors, laboratory technicians, supervisors, and other key roles.

 "Full training is provided for all of our roles.
 The field sampling roles are outdoors, driving to orchards within the area from Opotiki to Katikati, and collecting kiwifruit samples.
 Our lab-based roles are in our new laboratory in Te Puke.